22 August 2026 · Register & file

 Free Zone Registration & Filing

 A 0% rate is not a pass on compliance.
-Every free zone company must register for corporate tax on EmaraTax, maintain audited financial statements, comply with transfer pricing, and file a corporate tax return within nine months of its financial year-end — reporting its qualifying and non-qualifying income and confirming its QFZP position.
-Missing registration carries the AED 10,000 penalty, and audited accounts are themselves a QFZP condition.
+Every free zone company — QFZP or not — must register for corporate tax on EmaraTax, maintain audited financial statements, comply with transfer pricing rules on related-party dealings, and file a corporate tax return within nine months of its financial year-end, reporting its qualifying and non-qualifying income separately and confirming its QFZP position.
+Missing registration carries a flat AED 10,000 penalty regardless of company size, and audited accounts are themselves a QFZP condition — since Ministerial Decision No. 84 of 2025, every Qualifying Free Zone Person must have audited financial statements with no revenue threshold, so an unaudited year is a breach on its own, independent of anything else in the income analysis.

 Exiloz Management & Tax Consultant · Dubai-based FTA-focused advisory · VAT, corporate tax & accounting